Pottery: functional, sculptural

 I am inspired by nature, texture, pattern, color, and creating pieces that are purely about observing beauty.
 My sculptural works feature enhanced beauty of the natural world around us, clay plant forms that have come to life.
 These forms grow as I build them, describing beauty and strength of the intimate, delicate and often overlooked.
 They start with beautiful form, become intricate with texture, and involve meticulous detail.
 They are indeed, a labor of love.

-Meredith's work is currently featured at Danger Gallery on Bainbridge Island, the Indianola Store, the Bellevue Art Museum Arts Fair, Art in the Woods, and by appointment at her Fern Street Pottery Studio.
+Meredith's work is currently featured at the Bellevue Art Museum Store, the Bellevue Art Museum Arts Fair, Danger Gallery on Bainbridge Island, the Indianola Store, Art in the Woods, and by appointment at her Fern Street Pottery Studio in Indianola.